50,000+ families

 How long does my hospice benefit last?

 Medicare provides two initial 90-day hospice benefit periods, followed by unlimited 60-day benefit periods.
 There is no lifetime maximum - as long as your doctor recertifies that you remain terminally ill (with life expectancy of 6 months or less), you can continue receiving hospice care indefinitely.
-Use our calculator above to see exactly how long your current period lasts and when you need recertification.
+Use our calculator above to see exactly how long your current period lasts.

 How many hospice benefit periods can I have?